JanhaviBeley/JanhaviBeley/README.md

 ## About me:
 - My name is Janhavi (Pronounced as 'Jaan-V')
 - Pronouns: She/her
+- 🎓 Student pursuing Data Science and Analytics in Boston

 Fun facts:
 - I have completed grade 6 of Trinity College of London Piano
-- I'm a Data Science and Analytics student, studying in Boston.

 ### IDE